5jt/dyalog-cookbook/manuscript/01 Introduction.md

 Many of the issues addressed here are entangled with each other.
 We’ll arrive at our best solutions by way of interim solutions.
 Proposing some wickedly intricate 'complete solution' framework does little to illuminate the problems it solves.
 So we'll add features -- INI files, error handling, and so on -- one at a time, and as we go we'll find ourselves revisiting the code that embeds the earlier features.

 We will also improve the code along the way while explaining why exactly the changes are improvements.

+This is true for chapter one to fourteen.
+Later chapters stand on their own.

 If you are an experienced Dyalog developer, you may be able to improve on what is described here.
 For this reason _The Dyalog Cookbook_ remains for now [an open-source project on GitHub](https://github.com/5jt/dyalog-cookbook).